tridentsx/robotframework-tracer/README.md

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines.

 ## License

-Apache License 2.0 - See [LICENSE](LICENSE) for details.
+Apache License 2.0 - See [docs/LICENSE](docs/LICENSE) for details.

 ## Status

 **Current Version:** v0.1.0
 **Status:** Production-ready MVP

 Core functionality is complete and tested.
-See [CHANGELOG.md](CHANGELOG.md) for version history and [docs/IMPLEMENTATION_PLAN.md](docs/IMPLEMENTATION_PLAN.md) for the development roadmap.
+See [docs/CHANGELOG.md](docs/CHANGELOG.md) for version history and [docs/IMPLEMENTATION_PLAN.md](docs/IMPLEMENTATION_PLAN.md) for the development roadmap.